JuliaDynamics/ComplexityMeasures.jl/docs/src/index.md

 unifying them under a common interface that highlights the modular nature of the word "entropy".
 In summary, there are only two main types of entropy.

-- *Discrete* entropies are functions of probabilities.
+- *Discrete* entropies are functions of probabilities (specifically, probability mass functions).
 Computing a discrete entropy boils down to two simple steps: first estimating a probability distribution, then plugging the estimated probabilities into one of the so-called "generalized entropy" definitions.
     Internally, this is literally just a few lines of code where we first apply some